ApryseSDK/webviewer-salesforce/README.md

 ## Optimizing WebViewer Source Code for Salesforce

-Before starting sample Github project for Salesforce, you need to download your copy of WebViewer, extract WebView.zip into a folder, and run optimization script from command line.
+Extract `WebViewer.zip` into a folder, and run the following optimization script:
 ```
 $ npm run optimize